top of page

 Tiered planters are a great way to maximize space while adding some visual interest to your balcony or small space.
 You can create your own DIY tiered planter using wooden crates, cinder blocks, or even old ladders.
 Alternatively, you can purchase pre-made tiered planters from garden centers or online stores.

-Repurposed Planters
+Aluminum Planters

 Hanging Herb Garden